 Silent Witness' Jamie Rothschild stated, "..the reward in this case has been raised to $4,000 by friends and family of Destiny and by Silent Witness."

-Anyone with information should leave an anonymous tip by calling Silent Witness at 480-WITNESS.
+Anyone with information on the case can leave an anonymous tip by calling Silent Witness at 480-WITNESS.
 You can receive a cash award for tips leading to an arrest and indictment.

 Spanish speakers can leave an anonymous tip by calling Testigo Silencioso at 480-TESTIGO.